Short films by Studio Ghibli: Treasure Hunting

 Treasure Hunting (たからさがし, Takara sagashi) is a 2011 short film.
 It is 9 minutes long.

 Boro the Caterpillar

 Boro the Caterpillar (毛虫のボロ, Kemushi no Boro) is a 2018 short film about a newly hatched caterpillar.
 Hayao Miyazaki created the story, wrote the screenplay, and directed the film.
 It is 14 minutes long.
 It was animated using CGI, rather than being produced with hand drawn 2D animation.

+Night in the Valley of Witches

+Night in the Valley of Witches (魔女の谷の夜, Majyo no Tani no Yoru) is an upcoming short film co-directed by Goro Miyazaki and Akihiko Yamashita.
+The movie will be the first short film Ghibli has produced specifically for Ghibli Park, and will be set inside the park's "Valley of Witches" section.
+The film is scheduled to premiere on July 8, 2026 at the Cinema Orion inside Ghibli Park.